CASE-FOR-REVIEW/CASE-FOR-OR/README.md

 - `utils.py` stores functions to process LLM texts and to create prompts from patient features
 - `crms_utils.py` and `crmg_utlils.py` stores helper functions for warm-up and active self-improving
 - `collect_perc_low_risks.py` loads checkpointed LLMs to create other metrics
+- `ai_ml_feasibility_check.py` checks if a CRM is valid for the risk reduction chance constraints